codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

 %}

 * **Deployment version for rollback older than history limit**
-  By default, you can rollback to any the previous ten deployments (same as Argo CD).
+  By default, you can roll back to any the previous ten deployments (same as Argo CD).
-  If you try to rollback to a deployment older than ten of the most recent deployments, the Rollback option is disabled with a tooltip, that the 'Release is not in history'.
+  If you try to roll back to a deployment older than ten of the most recent deployments, the Rollback option is disabled with a tooltip, that the 'Release is not in history'.

     {{site.data.callout.callout_tip}}
     **TIP**